 By reducing the risks presented to employees in the field, businesses also decrease their risks and liabilities over time.
 Effective field worker safety results in fewer accidents, lower workers compensation costs, less down time, lower repair costs, and less time training new people taking the place of an injured team member.

-With over 60,000 accidents per year in the UK resulting in some life changing circumstances for employees, it is a businesses obligation to get a safety procedure in place and manage their remote staff to an extremely high standard to minimise risk to the individual and business alike.
+With a high number of accidents per year in the UK resulting in some life changing circumstances for employees, it is a businesses obligation to get a safety procedure in place and manage their remote staff to an extremely high standard to minimise risk to the individual and business alike.

 Field Technician Safety Management Challenges